AnussaraP/theinsuranceemporium-task/README.md

-# The insurance Emporium - Tasks
+# The Insurance Emporium - Tasks

 # ANSWER:
 The component I've chosen is the Notice component ( Coronavirus (COVID-19) Update ).